 TEST: Methicillin Resistant Staph aureus (MRSA) culture Synonym: MRSA (rule out), Methicillin Resistant Staph aureus (MRSA) culture Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: 2-3 days [from specimen receipt in the Laboratory] Specimen Required: Nasal swab; nasopharyngeal swab, tissue Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): One (1) swab Specimen Volume (Minimum): N/A Collect: Culturette tube with transport medium Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Specimen Volume (Optimum): One (1) swab Specimen Volume (Minimum): N/A Collect: Culturette tube with transport medium, tissue in sterile specimen container Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Store and ship at room temperature, ship as quickly as possible.
-Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
-A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen received after prolonged delay (usually more than 72 hours) Availability: Monday through Friday Results and Interpretation: MRSA isolated and identified Reference Range: MRSA was not detected Additional Information: N/A Purpose of Test: Detect the presence of MRSA Method: Broth amplification, plate culture, isolation and identification, Cefoxitin disc screen to The same of the sa identify methicillin resistance.
+Transport Conditions: Transport at room/ambient temperature 2-30°C. Continued Next Page>

+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results

+and to avoid misleading information that might lead to misdiagnosis and inappropriate

+therapy.
+A request for a new specimen will provide appropriate materials and clinically

+relevant information to support good patient care.

+Unlabeled or improperly labeled specimen

+Non-sterile or leaking container

+Inappropriate specimen transport conditions

+Illegible, or no submitter information on the request form

+Mismatched form and specimen

+Broken specimen/sample container

+The wrong specimen for test request

+Inappropriate outfit for requested test

+Illegible or no patient information on the specimen

+Expired transport media

+Specimen received after prolonged delay (usually more than 72 hours)

+Availability: Monday through Friday

+Results and Interpretation: MRSA isolated and identified

+Reference Range: MRSA was not detected

+Additional Information: N/A

+Purpose of Test: Detect the presence of MRSA

+Method: Broth amplification, plate culture, isolation and identification, Cefoxitin disc screen to

+identify methicillin resistance.

+Interfering Substances: N/A

+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory

 1770 Ashland Avenue, Baltimore, Maryland 21205

+Comment: N/A